Easyjet Airlines ask you to join the next generation of easyJet people!

 Standby for more info on minimum requirements and I’ll share an outline of the assessment process for you in a moment but first a little about the company.

 Easyjet Airlines was founded in 1995 by Sir Stelios Haji-loannou with flights operating between Luton to Edinburgh and Glasgow.
 Fast forward to 2008 and Easyjet facts state that it operated to over 400 routes to some 27 different countries with a fleet of 175 aircraft carrying more than 50% of its passengers originating from outside the UK.
 As far as numbers are concerned, the month ending October 2010 Easyjet carried 4,582,632 passengers which translates to a load factor of 88.2%.
 This was up from the 12 months previous of 4,219,096 in October 2009 a load factor of 86.8%.

-Incidently as of 2010 Easyjet airlines have increased their destination count from 400 to over 500 destinations.
-Now this is some journey in less than two short decades!
+Incidentally by 2010 Easyjet airlines had increased their destination count from 400 to over 500 destinations.
+Some journey in less than two short decades however...